 When looking after your health, a simple thing like washing your hands can be so important.

-Monthly Hand Hygiene Audits completed in all clinical areas, and assessments and training completed in non-clinical areas using U.V. light box and torch.
+We complete monthly Hand Hygiene Audits in all our clinical areas and use assessments and training (such as a U.V. light box and torch) in our non-clinical departments.
 This ensures that our high standards are maintained across the organisation.

 A proper handwashing technique can help you to avoid catching and spreading illnesses from COVID-19 to flu, norovirus and even food poisoning.
 Our step by step guide below can help: